Things to do in Montego Bay, Jamaica

 No spam, ever!
 Your information will never be sold, traded or shared.
 You can unsubscribe at any time.

 My friend and I chose this hotel for its great value price-wise but, unfortunately, the beach wasn't the most inviting.
 It was mainly small bays with hardly any sand.
-The water was very, very shallow making it impossible to swim.
-Dipping was the only option to escape the heat and sun.
-But how could I possibly usher the slightest complaint?
+Also, the water was very, very shallow making it impossible to swim.

-I was in Jamaica - everything was Irie, mon!
+But, I was in Jamaica; everything was Irie, mon!

 TRAVEL RESOURCES